 Tuscan Tortellini Soup by The BakerMama

-To freeze, them cool completely before storing in a freezer-safe plastic container.
+To freeze, let the soup cool completely before storing in a freezer-safe plastic container.
 When frozen correctly, casseroles and soups should last in the freezer for up 3 months.
+Let defrost in the refrigerator overnight and then reheat in a pot over low heat until heated through.

 Tuscan Tortellini Soup by The BakerMama